After Brexit Deal or No Deal: Understanding what comes next

 This conference, run in association with Morton Fraser LLP, examines the consequences of a deal or no deal between the UK and the EU.
 It will set out how the core elements of any deal – or an exit with no deal – will affect trade, access to EU markets and economic prospects and the impact of these changes upon labour for private and public sectors, tariffs, rules and regulations, customs and supply chains.
 If you want to understand what the emerging shape of a deal or no deal Brexit will mean for your organisation, start here.

-This conference takes place in the weeks following the 29th March deadline on which the United Kingdom will formally leave the EU at 11pm.
+This conference will take place three weeks before the 31st October deadline on which the United Kingdom will formally leave the EU - with or without a deal.
 It is designed to explain the shape and implications of the deal or no deal, the consequential negotiations which will have to take place and the meaning of all of these for future trade, access to markets, availability and movement of labour and the long term relationship of the UK to the EU.

 The conference will take place in three sessions: